rosaleseduardo/domain-driven-architecture-backend-application-sample/CONTRIBUTING.md

    issues.
    - Submit a pull request and provide a clear description of the changes.
 More details [here](#how-to-make-a-commit).
+   - _If you are a code reviewer, please wait until the PR has 3 approvals in order to merge it._

 3. Code of Conduct